lgautier/local-small-language-agent/README.md

 natural language.

-Language model-based agents can answer by solely recalling information that was in their training data, or identify (software) tools as intermediate steps to answer a request.
+Language model-based agents can answer by solely recalling information that was in their training data, or through pattern matching identify (software) tools as intermediate steps to answer a request.
 Since agents are programs, their ability to generate code combined makes them metaprograms: they can generate code.
 However, that added